Hyponatremia

 Can hyponatremia be prevented?

-By managing underlying medical conditions and avoiding excessive water intake.
+Possibly, by managing underlying conditions and avoiding excessive water intake.

 How long does it usually take to recover from hyponatremia?